John Perkins (Royal Navy officer): Return to service

-In September 1793 Perkins returned to the books of the Navy.
+In September 1793, Perkins returned to the books of the Navy.
 Perkins is listed as commanding HMS Spitfire, a 4-gun schooner.
-He accompanied Commodore John Ford's squadron when the British, at the request of French Royalists mounted a campaign against Saint-Domingue.
-On arrival Ford's squadron captured amongst other vessels a schooner belonging to the French Navy named Convention Nationale.
+He accompanied Commodore John Ford's squadron when the British, at the request of French Royalists, mounted a campaign against Saint-Domingue.
+On arrival, Ford's squadron captured, amongst other vessels, a schooner belonging to the French Navy named Convention Nationale.
 She was renamed HMS Marie Antoinette and Ford gave command of her to Perkins.
 Ford described Perkins as "an Officer of Zeal, Vigilance and Activity."
-In 1794 Marie Antoinette made up part of the squadron commanded by the newly promoted Rear-Admiral Ford that accompanied Brigadier-General John Whyte that briefly captured Port-au-Prince.
-At the time some forty five vessels lay in harbour and these were all made prizes.
-In 1796 Marie Antoinette made up part of a small squadron that captured the schooner Charlotte and brig Sally.
-Perkins remained with her until he was promoted master and commander.
+In 1794, Marie Antoinette made up part of the squadron commanded by the newly promoted Rear Admiral Ford that accompanied Brigadier General John Whyte that briefly captured Port-au-Prince.
+At the time, some forty-five vessels lay in harbour and these were all captured.
+In 1796, Marie Antoinette made up part of a small squadron that captured the schooner Charlotte and brig Sally.
+Perkins remained with her until he was promoted to master and commander.